mlubin/PajaritoSupplement/awsscripts/README.md

 Clone or download the PajaritoSupplement repository.

-Go to the [MOSEK academic license page](https://www.mosek.com/resources/academic-license) to request a license if you don't already have one.
-Place the license file `mosek.lic` into the folder `awsscripts`.
+Get the relevant Mosek 9 licence file.

+Get the AMI name from the authors.

 To run a set of tests from your unix command line:
 ```
 cd PajaritoSupplement/awsscripts
-python dispatcher.py nnnnxxxx jobinfo/xxxx.csv -c -d
+python dispatcher.py aminame nnnnxxxx jobinfo/xxxx.csv -c -d
 ```
+where `nnnn` is your name (you need a unique bucket name that will not conflict with any other bucket name on Amazon S3), and `xxxx` is one of the jobs.

 When all jobs have completed:
 ```
 python get_s3_files.py nnnnxxxx ../output/xxxx
 ```
-where `nnnn` is your name (you need a unique bucket name that will not conflict with any other bucket name on Amazon S3), and `xxxx` is one of the jobs.

 Results folders will be downloaded to the `output` folder.

-Processed results csv files will be saved in the `results` folder.
+See scripts readme for how to process.